Iona Rozeal Brown: Background

-Early Life
+Early life

 Rozeal, born Iona Rozeal Brown, was born in Washington, DC. in 1966 at the height of the civil rights movement.
 This African-American, contemporary artist keeps her family and personal life very private.
-As a child, her mother was a junior high math teacher and her father was an academic advisor at the University of District Columbia in Washington D.C.
+While she was a child, her mother was a junior high math teacher and her father an academic advisor at the University of the District Columbia in Washington D.C.

 Education

-Rozeal has an extensive education.
-She began her education in 1991, attending the University of Maryland for a Bachelor of Sciences in Kinesiological Sciences.
+Rozeal began her education in 1991, attending the University of Maryland for a Bachelor of Sciences in Kinesiological Sciences.
 She initially wanted to pursue a career in physiotherapy but her interest drifted.
 After graduating, she attended the Montgomery County Community College in 1995, where she took a few classes.
 Her artistic career did not begin till her early twenties.
 She started her studies at the Pratt Institute of Art in Brooklyn, New York in 1996.
-Soon after attending Pratt, Rozeal attended the San Francisco Art Institute and the Skowhegan School of painting and Sculpture, during the late 1990s, where she received her Bachelor of Fine Arts.
+Soon after attending Pratt, Rozeal attended the San Francisco Art Institute and the Skowhegan School of Painting and Sculpture, during the late 1990s, where she received her Bachelor of Fine Arts.
 The artist continued her education at Yale University in New Haven, Connecticut.
 Here she completed her Master of Fine Arts in 2002.

 Career

-Early Work
+Early work

-While receiving her masters at Yale, Rozeal created her first collection, A3 Black on Both Sides [A3 stands for Afro-Asiatic Allegory].
+While receiving her master's degree at Yale, Rozeal created her first collection, A3 Black on Both Sides [A3 stands for Afro-Asiatic Allegory].
 This work as described by Rozeal is a visual articulation of traditional Ukiyo-e aesthetics mixed with signifiers of hip-hop culture to reflect this multicultural synergy that she was interested in understanding.
-This cultural hybridity reflected Asian black faced women and ultimately explored the ‘rebellious’ Ganguro style of the 1990s.
+This cultural hybridity reflected Asian black-faced women and ultimately explored the "rebellious" Ganguro style of the 1990s.
 This clash of cultures in her artwork exposed Asian appropriation of African American women.
-For example, Blackface #19, one of ten works in her collection, depicts a young Japanese woman sitting in a silk Kimono with traditional African Hairstyle.
-It is assumed that the young women illustrated in the painting is a Geisha.
-Geishas were female performers that wore traditional kimonos and painted their faces white who danced and sang.
-Poking out from beneath this traditionally worn Japanese garment are blue jeans, white adidas shoes and a thick gold chain.
-These Afro-asiatic characters explored the impacts of American popular culture on Japanese culture.
+For example, Blackface #19, one of ten works in her collection, depicts a young Japanese woman sitting in a silk kimono with traditional African hairstyle.
+It is assumed that the young women illustrated in the painting is a geisha.
+Geishas were female performers who wore traditional kimonos and painted their faces white and who danced and sang.
+Poking out from beneath this traditionally worn Japanese garment are blue jeans, white Adidas shoes and a thick gold chain.
+These Afro-Asiatic characters explored the impacts of American popular culture on Japanese culture.